Richer Convolutional Features for Edge Detection: Experiments on Edge Detection

-We implement our network using the publicly available Caffe \cite{jia2014caffe} which is well-known in this community.
-The VGG16 model that is pre-trained on ImageNet \cite{deng2009imagenet} is used to initialize our network.
-We change the stride of pool4 layer to 1 and use the atrous algorithm to fill the holes.
-In RCF training, the weights of $1 \times 1$ \textit{conv} layer in stage 1-5 are initialized from zero-mean Gaussian distributions with standard deviation 0.01 and the biases are initialized to 0.
-The weights of $1 \times 1$ \textit{conv} layer in fusion stage are initialized to 0.2 and the biases are initialized to 0.
+We implement our network using the Caffe framework \cite{jia2014caffe}.
+The default setting using VGG16 \cite{simonyan2014very} backbone net, and we also test ResNet \cite{he2016deep} backbone net.
+In RCF training, the weights of $1 \times 1$ \textit{conv} layers in stage 1-5 are initialized from zero-mean Gaussian distributions with standard deviation 0.01 and the biases are initialized to 0.
+The weights of the $1 \times 1$ \textit{conv} layer in the fusion stage are initialized to 0.2 and the biases are initialized to 0.
+The weights of other layers are initialized using pre-trained ImageNet models.
 Stochastic gradient descent (SGD) minibatch samples 10 images randomly in each iteration.
 For other SGD hyper-parameters, the global learning rate is set to 1e-6 and will be divided by 10 after every 10k iterations.
-The momentum and weight decay are set to 0.9 and 0.0002 respectively.
+The momentum and weight decay are set to 0.9 and 0.0002, respectively.
 We run SGD for 40k iterations totally.
-The parameters $\eta$ and $\lambda$ in loss function are also set depending on training data.
+The parameters $\eta$ and $\lambda$ in loss function are set depending on the training data.
 All experiments in this paper are finished using a NVIDIA TITAN X GPU.

-Given an edge probability map, a threshold is needed to produce the edge image.
+Given an edge probability map, a threshold is needed to produce the binary edge map.
 There are two choices to set this threshold.
-The first one is referred as optimal dataset scale (ODS) which employs a fixed threshold for all images in the dataset.
-And the second is called optimal image scale (OIS) which selects an optimal threshold for each image.
-We use F-measure ($\frac{2 \cdot Precision \cdot Recall}{Precision+Recall}$) of both ODS and OIS in our experiments.
+The first one is referred as \textit{optimal dataset scale} (ODS) which employs a fixed threshold for all images in a dataset.
+The second is called \textit{optimal image scale} (OIS) which selects an optimal threshold for each image.
+We report the F-measure ($\frac{2 \cdot Precision \cdot Recall}{Precision+Recall}$) of both ODS and OIS in our experiments.